 If you are running FailSafe in coexecution with CXFS, they use the same private network.
 (A private network is recommended for FailSafe, but is required for CXFS.)
-You can use multiple private networks.

 Resource

 A resource is a single physical or logical entity that provides a service to clients or other resources.
 For example, a resource can be a single disk volume, a particular network address, or an application such as a Web server.
 A resource is generally available for use over time on two or more nodes in a cluster, although it can be allocated to only one node at any given time.